Senior Leadership Team

-Dr. Christine Watson – Vice President, Academic
+Dr. Christine Watson – Vice-President, Academic and Research

 For over 20 years, Dr. Christine Watson has worked in senior administration, leadership, teaching and research at universities and colleges in three Canadian provinces.
 Christine joined Red River College in 2013, and has led the development of the Academic and Research Plan, chaired the Senior Academic Committee and founded the RRC Apprenticeship Committee.

 She holds a B.A.
 English (Honours) from University of British Columbia, a M.A.
 (English Literature) from Queen’s University, and a Ph.D. in English Literature from University of Queensland (Australia).
 Outside of work, Christine enjoys time with her wife, two kids, two dogs and two cats.

 Christine’s favourite hobbies include writing daily haikus (you can follow her haiku journey on Instagram (@dr_c_watson), and taking road trips to discover the beauty, history, and quirkiness of small town Manitoba (which become the source for many haiku!).

 Lynn Zapshala-Kelln – Vice President, Finance and Administration

 Lynn oversees all current aspects of the finance and administration portfolio, including finance and campus services, capital projects, campus planning, and sustainability.
 She works directly with the College’s Chief Information Officer and Executive Director, Finance and Campus Services.